 Hi my name is Brendan Mangnitz, I have been in the Nuisance Wildlife Removal industry now for nearly 6 years since I graduated from College at UF with a background in Entomology and Wildlife Biology.
 I have seen and controlled just about any wildlife issue you may think of.
-I have dealt with Snakes in apartments complex, Snake removal from your everyday house hold, Snakes in the Attic, Snakes digging up yards, Snakes in Pools, Snakes stuck in Chimney’s, and the list goes on and on.
-I have used several different control and removal methods for Snakes and that’s what I want to share with you guys on our website here at 247wildlifecontrol.com.
+I have dealt with snakes in apartment complexes, snake removal from your everyday household, snakes in the attic, snakes tearing up yards, snakes in pools, snakes stuck in chimneys, and the list goes on and on.
+I have used several different control and removal methods for snakes and that’s what I want to share with you guys on our website here at http://animalcontrol-experts.com.

 There are 6 different species of snakes that occur naturally in the state of Florida.
 It is important to be able to identify these species.
 If you see a venomous snake in your yard or in your house, it is important to leave it alone and call an expert.
 It is very dangerous to attempt to remove or kill a venomous snake.
 Most snake bites occur when a person is trying to kill the snake.

 The Copperhead is a small orange snake that only occurs in small pockets along the panhandle of Florida.
 If you do not live in the extreme North of Western Florida, then you will not see this snake.
 They can be locally abundant and like to hide underneath rotting pine longs.
 They prefer damp areas.
 They can occasionally den under a house for extended periods of time- coming out for food and warmth every few days.